Honghant/EECS487FinalProject/README.md

 Implementation of Naive Bayes & BERT model to classify and prediction of the final results

 #### 4. GPE_Media_Reference
+Output from BERT for 12 media's attitude towards 5 different geopolitical entities
 #### 5. Semi-supervised Analysis of Media Attitudes toward Geopolitical Entities at the End of 2022
+The slides for presentation
 #### 6. /dataset
+The folder to store the dataset for training, validation, testing and prediction
 #### 7. /plots
+The folder to store the plots we visualization from the output of 487FinalProject_Models.ipynb